 Board of Directors

 The Physicians Network Board of Directors is composed of nine faculty members representative of the clinical divisions at MD Anderson.
-Each Director is appointed by the President of MD Anderson Cancer Center and serves a three year term.
+Each Director is appointed by the President of MD Anderson and serves a three year term.
 A Director may serve successive terms.

 The responsibilities of the Board of Directors include: